EttusResearch/uhd/host/docs/rfnoc/rfnoc_fpga.md

 AXI-Stream Control (AXIS-Ctrl) defines an interface and a packet format to encode control transactions in a standard 32-bit wide AXI-Stream bus.
 Regardless of the CHDR widths, AXIS-Ctrl will always be 32-bit wide.
 The data transferred over this interface is identical to the payload of a CHDR control packet except for the top 32 bits of the first payload line.
 All other fields are identical.
 Table \ref memory_layout_of_an_axis_ctrl_packet_anchor "Memory layout of an AXIS-Ctrl packet" shows the various fields of an AXIS-Ctrl packets formatted with a 32-bit word width.
 Note that the payload is identical to that of the \ref mem_layout_chdr_payload_ctrl_anchor "CHDR payload of a control packet", except for the second line in the packet.
 The fields are described in \ref chdr_control_field_definitions_anchor "CHDR control field definitions", Table \ref control_packet_field_usage "Control transaction field usage", and Table \ref additional_axis_ctrl_field_definitions_anchor "Additional AXIS-Ctrl field definitions".

-AXIS-Ctrl packets traverse over the control network which consists of the control crossbar.
-This network is different for the typical CHDR network in RFNoC.
-It allows transactions to originate from and terminate in any NoC block in the device, despite the static data connections.
+AXIS-Ctrl packets traverse over the control network, which consists of the control crossbar.
+This network is different from the typical CHDR network in RFNoC.
+It allows transactions to originate from and terminate in any NoC block in the device, regardless of the static data connections.
 The host software can issue an AXIS-Ctrl transaction going to any FPGA block and any FPGA block can send a transaction to any other FPGA block or to software.
 It is also possible to communicate with blocks in different devices.
 These are defined as *remote transactions* and require the use of two additional fields, `RemDstEPID` and `RemDstPort`.

 \anchor memory_layout_of_an_axis_ctrl_packet_anchor
 <div align="center">